sgolebiewski-intel/openvino-docs/pages/documentation/model-optimization-guide.rst

 Detailed workflow:
 ~~~~~~~~~~~~~~~~~~

+To understand which development optimization tool you need, refer to the diagram:

 .. image:: ./_assets/DEVELOPMENT_FLOW_V3_crunch.svg

-The diagram below will help you understand which development optimization tool
-you need to use:
+Post-training methods are limited in terms of achievable accuracy-performance trade-off for optimizing models.
+In this case, training-time optimization with NNCF is an option.

+Once the model is optimized using the aforementioned tools it can be used for inference using the regular OpenVINO
+inference workflow.
+No changes to the inference code are required.

 .. image:: ./_assets/WHAT_TO_USE.svg